 Practices: There are 2 practices a week held at Hampton Field.
 Each practice will run for 90 minutes.

 - Games: All games are played at Hampton Field on Saturdays and Sundays (mid-week games are possible but rare).
 Teams should expect to play 1-2 games per weekend that last 2 hours each.
 Weather permitting, the Mustang season includes 10-12 games.

-- Clinics—PBF offers clinics run by professional coaches, focusing on essential Mustang skills, such as pitching, catching, and hitting.
+- Clinics—PBSF offers clinics run by professional coaches, focusing on essential Mustang skills, such as pitching, catching, and hitting.
 These are optional, but are highly recommended.

 Skill Building Goals - The overall season goal is to prepare the player for the next divisional level (Bronco).
 This includes: